Do you need a minute? Discover my go-to fine motor activity that to keep kids busy!

 This busy activity happens to be great for fine motor skills, too.

-And have the kids put the rubber bands on the can.
+Here’s what you do: have the kids put the rubber bands on the can.
 That’s it!

-At first I thought it would be fun to make it a contest.
-Who can get the most rubber bands around the can before supper time.
+At first, I thought it would be fun to make it a contest.
+Who can get the most rubber bands around the can before supper time?

 So I quickly switched the goal of the activity.
 Let’s see how many rubber bands YOU can get on YOUR can before supper time.

-And then I let them to it.
+And then I left them to it.